DanArthur99/Milestone-Project-1.Panic-Switch-Website/README.md

 #### Solved Bugs

-* One bug I came across was that the navbar would wrap strangely when the screen was shrunk down below a certain size, but before it switched to the drop down menu.
+* At first, the navbar would wrap strangely when the screen was shrunk down below a certain size, but before it switched to the drop down menu.
 One of the big things that would happen is the logo would wrap above the screen so that it was invisible.

   To get around this, I programmed the dropdown nav menu to appear at my own custom breakpoint, rather than just the bootstrap provided ones.
 This breakpoint was slightly larger than the tradition sm breakpoint, being 631px.
 This meant that the nav menu would turn into a dropdown menu before any screen wrap issue could occur